Ryan Coisson: Building Wealth and Managing Risk

 20:03.60 – Brian David Crane

-Um, or used to drive anywhere.
+Or used to drive anywhere.

 20:13.96 – Ryan Coisson

 Right? to go for their business.
 That’s a natural practice within that business and so if interest rates are super high is that business going to be thriving during that period probably not right?
-But if you believe in specific sectors of that space or maybe even want to just buy an etf.
-Um.
+But if you believe in specific sectors of that space or maybe even want to just buy an ETF.

 22:11.55 – Brian David Crane